pyeventsourcing/eventsourcing/docs/topics/minimal.rst

 Sequenced items
 ---------------

-Remember that we can always get the sequenced items directly from the active record strategy.
+Remember that we can always get the sequenced items directly from the record manager.
 A sequenced item is tuple containing a serialised representation of the domain event.
 The library class :class:`~eventsourcing.infrastructure.sequenceditem.SequencedItem` is a Python namedtuple with four fields: ``sequence_id``, ``position``, ``topic``, and ``data``.

 In this example, an event's ``originator_id`` attribute is mapped to the ``sequence_id`` field, and the event's ``originator_version`` attribute is mapped to the ``position``